 Restricted Borders into Japan

-As of this writing, Japan’s borders are closed to tourism.
+As of this writing, Japan’s borders are closed to tourism and have been since early 2020.
 However, if you’re a resident of Japan or hold a Japanese passport, you can enter the country with a required quarantine period.

 Japan had a slow start with vaccinations but has picked up in the last few months.
-As of January 8, 2022, over 79% of the 125 million population are fully vaccinated, making Japan one of the top 3 G-7 countries for vaccination rates.
-This puts Japan almost on par with Italy and second to Canada.
-There are talks about what to do when Japan reaches 80%.
+As of April 1, 2022, over 79% of the 125 million population are fully vaccinated.
+The country has already administered third shots and there are talks about a fourth booster shot.

 Capacity at Theme Parks